-The new College of Art and Design will be a prominent and a significant member of the already-vibrant Cambridge
+The new College of Art and Design is a prominent and significant member of the already-vibrant Cambridge

 arts community.
 On a site adjacent to Lesley's University Hall, in a

-bustling city square with an eclectic mix of retail and dining options, it will provide new art galleries, an arts library and
+bustling city square with an eclectic mix of retail and dining options, it provides new art galleries, an arts library and

 well-designed gathering spaces.

 location affords Art and Design students increased exposure to and interaction with

 a community that has a storied tradition of supporting the arts as an